docentYT/openstreetmap-ng/Contributing:-Getting-Started.md

 The import process takes around 1-2 hours.

+> [!IMPORTANT]
+> When preloading the database, it is recommended to have 320 GB of free disk space available.

 ## 7. Project Structure

 It's now a good time to familiarize yourself with the project structure.
 Here is what you should know: